THCi-phil/Process_Pixels_Plugin_dev_example/README.md

 With corrections to the instructions so they work !

+Updated 2023 10 17.
+Need to Update pom.xml pom-scijava to 37.0.0 to work with 2023-09 release of Eclipse

 This is an example Maven project implementing an ImageJ 1.x plugin.